Sidney Lowe: Biography

 To become eligible for employment as an NCAA head coach, he completed the final nine hours of his business administration degree online via St. Paul's College in Lawrenceville, Virginia.
 On May 6, 2006, Lowe was named the new head basketball coach of North Carolina State University, replacing Herb Sendek.
 Lowe was the first African American named head coach of the Wolfpack.
 One of Lowe's trademarks as a coach was a red blazer he wore to significant games in honor of his former NC State coach, Jim Valvano.

 In his first season at the helm of the NC State program, Lowe became just the third Wolfpack coach, after Everett Case and Press Maravich, to win 20 games and defeat the other three North Carolina institutions in the ACC (Duke, North Carolina and Wake Forest).
 He is one of only four NC State coaches to have coached in the ACC Championship game in their first year.

 In spite of the early success, Lowe failed to lead NC State to the NCAA tournament, and his teams only made two appearances in the NIT.
 He had an overall winning record (86–78) after five years but only a 25–55 conference record.
 Lowe resigned as head coach of NC State, accepting a buyout of the last two years of his contract, on March 15, 2011.
 Later that year, he joined the Utah Jazz as an assistant.

-At the beginning of the 2014–15 season, Lowe rejoined the Minnesota Timberwolves as an assistant for the next two years, being fired at the end of the 2015–16 season.
+At the beginning of the 2014–15 season, Lowe rejoined the Minnesota Timberwolves as an assistant coach.
 On July 5, 2016, the Washington Wizards announced that Lowe had been hired as an assistant coach.
 Lowe was hired by the Detroit Pistons beginning the 2018–19 season.

+On August 26, 2021, Lowe was hired by the Cleveland Cavaliers as an assistant coach.